 158. The Prosecutor mainly adduces general evidence, which is neither specific to such crime nor to Ngaïssona's role in its regard, to support equally broad allegations intended to demonstrate Ngaïssona's criminal liability.
-Indeed, the Prosecutor asserts that (i) Ngaïssona was aware of the presence of child soldiers among the Anti-Balaka as he 'was in direct contact' with Yekatom in June 2014, as shown by CDR;355 (ii) the situation regarding child soldiers within the organisation was widely reported both in the media and in NGOs and international organisations' reports;356 (iii) Ngaïssona would have known about the situation since Yekatom was operating under the de facto Coordination and the National Coordination, meeting and coordinating with Anti-Balaka leaders, including Ngaïssona, during the time relevant to the charge;357 and (iv) Ngaïssona's conduct allegedly validating Yekatom's role within the organisation, e.g. allowing him to represent the Anti-Balaka in national and international fora, demonstrates his intent and endorsement of the alleged crime.358 limited relevance for the same purpose.359 In the present instance, the Chamber notes that the Prosecutor merely refers to CDR that would demonstrate telephone contacts between Yekatom and Ngaïssona only in June 2014, which give no indication as to whether the presence of child soldiers within the Anti-Balaka and/or their use in hostilities was evoked or otherwise addressed.
+Indeed, the Prosecutor asserts that (i) Ngaïssona was aware of the presence of child soldiers among the Anti-Balaka as he 'was in direct contact' with Yekatom in June 2014, as shown by CDR; (ii) the situation regarding child soldiers within the organisation was widely reported both in the media and in NGOs and international organisations' reports;356 (iii) Ngaïssona

+DCC, para.
+370.